-We received external recognition with a number of people related awards during the year, most notably reaccreditation for the Government Standard for Customer Service Excellence (CSE) for the thirteenth year running.
+We received external recognition with a number of people related awards during the year, most notably reaccreditation for the Government Standard for Customer Service Excellence (CSE) for the fourteenth year running.
 The standard is awarded to public service organisations which meet strict criteria demonstrating that they focus on the needs and preferences of their customers and all elements are considered either 'Compliant' or 'Compliance Plus'.
+As part of this work, we delivered CSE training to all employees.